kaustubhhiware/facebook-archive/README.md

 ## Observations

 1. There is a spike in friends made in March (Election season) and July (new juniors, much higher spike).

 2. I tend to message less during exams (Feb, Apr, Sep, Nov).

 3. Highest number of messages sent at 9 and 11 pm, confirming with calls from home come at 10pm.
 Almost no messages shared between 3am-7am.

+4. I used to send more friend request as compared to friend request received.

+5. I tend to receive more friend request in the month of july,august(new juniors)

 [↥ back to top](#table-of-contents)